ebi-ait/hca-ebi-wrangler-central/docs/SOPs/updating_zooma.md

     1. Right click anywhere on page and select 'Inspect'
     1. In the inspect console, click 'Network'
     1. Click one of the lines that begins projects?
-    1. Scroll until you see the `Authorization: Bearer` in the Request headers and copy the large string of numbers, letters and symbols
+    1. Scroll until you see the `Authorization: Bearer` in the Request headers and copy the large string of numbers, letters and symbols `ey....`
 1. Run the `harvest_ontologies.py` script with entering the date when it was last run and a

 ```
-python3 harvest_ontologies.py -u YYYY-MM-DD -i AUTH_TOKEN
+python3 harvest_ontologies.py -d YYYY-MM-DD -t AUTH_TOKEN
 ```

-The script first searches all projects in ingest and saves found projects into a file called `outputs/YYYY-MM-DD_project_uuids.txt`.
+The script first searches all projects in ingest that were submitted after the given date that have either `Exported` or `Completed` status, and saves project uuids into a file called `outputs/YYYY-MM-DD_project_uuids.txt`.

 It then uses the list of project uuids to search all ontology curations in these projects and saves them to a file called `YYYY-MM-DD_HH-mm_property_mappings.tsv`.